kbengine/kbengine.github.com/docs/documentations/onlinedebugging.md

 Use visualization tools([GuiConsole]):
 --------------------------------------

-* Enter debug tab, where you can use the python command line when running the server dynamically (output, change)
+* Enter debug tab, where you can use the python command line when running the server dynamically (output, change).

 * Into the profile tab, where you can use the python command line when running the server analysis program.